| Title: | Bayesian Meta-Analysis with Publications Bias and P-Hacking |

 Motyl, M., Demos, A. P., Carsel, T. S., Hanson, B. E., Melton, Z. J., Mueller, A. B., ... & Yantis, C. (2017).
 The state of social and personality science: Rotten to the core, not so bad, getting better, or getting worse?.
 Journal of personality and social psychology, 113(1), 34.

-ObjectExtract samples from a model of class mafit
+mafit ObjectExtract samples from a model of class mafit and apply a

 object |